Lombards: Beneventan Christianity

 The Duchy and eventually Principality of Benevento in southern Italy developed a unique Christian rite in the seventh and eighth centuries.
 The Beneventan rite is more closely related to the liturgy of the Ambrosian rite than to the Roman rite.
 The Beneventan rite has not survived in its complete form, although most of the principal feasts and several feasts of local significance are extant.
 The Beneventan rite appears to have been less complete, less systematic, and more liturgically flexible than the Roman rite.

 Characteristic of this rite was the Beneventan chant, a Lombard-influenced chant that bore similarities to the Ambrosian chant of Milan.
 The Beneventan chant is largely defined by its role in the liturgy of the Beneventan rite; many Beneventan chants were assigned multiple roles when inserted into Gregorian chantbooks, appearing variously as antiphons, offertories, and communions, for example.
-It was eventually supplanted by the Gregorian chant in the 11th century.
+It was eventually supplanted by the Gregorian chant in the eleventh century.

 The chief centre of the Beneventan chant was Montecassino, one of the first and greatest abbeys of Western monasticism.
 Gisulf II of Benevento had donated a large swathe of land to Montecassino in 744, and that became the basis for an important state, the Terra Sancti Benedicti, which was a subject only to Rome.
 The Cassinese influence on Christianity in southern Italy was immense.
 Montecassino was also the starting point for another characteristic of Beneventan monasticism, the use of the distinct Beneventan script, a clear, angular script derived from the Roman cursive as used by the Lombards.